Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 • Cost: Free for visitors 18 and under; adult admission is $15 and includes ArtQuest

 Lane is one of those Nashville spots that surprises almost every family that discovers it.
 This privately owned museum on Murfreesboro Pike houses one of the largest collections of European and microcar vehicles in the U.S., including bubble cars, military vehicles, and cars shaped like things that should not be cars.
 Admission is free (donations accepted), the collection is enormous, and kids who have zero interest in cars typically leave obsessed.
-It's an easy hour and a half and requires almost no planning.

-• Time needed: 1–2 hours
+• Time needed: 1 to 2 hours

-The Escape Game Nashville: Best Rooms for Families
+The Escape Game Nashville

 • Book ahead: Weekend slots sell out.
 Reserve at least a week in advance during spring and summer.